enescnby/rational-class-python/README.txt

 --> If the user inputs the decimal number(float), __init__ method converts the numerator and denominator to an integer based on mathematical rules.

+--> If the user inputs a value other than float or integer, ParameterError occurs.

 METHODS: